Use the standard normal distribution or the t-distribution to con... | Channels for Pearson+

 Use the standard normal distribution or the t-distribution to construct the indicated confidence interval for the population mean of each data set.
 Justify your decision.
 If neither distribution can be used, explain why.
 Interpret the results.

-b.
-In a random sample of 15 cereal boxes, the mean weight was 11.89 ounces.
-Assume the weights of the cereal boxes are normally distributed and the population standard deviation is 0.05 ounce.
-Construct a 90% confidence interval for the population mean.
+a.
+In a random sample of 40 patients, the mean waiting time at a dentist’s office was 20 minutes and the standard deviation was 7.5 minutes.
+Construct a 95% confidence interval for the population mean.

 Verified video answer for a similar problem: